Bounds for variables with few occurrences in conjunctive normal forms: Introduction

-So for the study of the max-var-degree, the uniformity restriction seems essential.
-This is similar to many investigations into (colour-)critical hypergraphs (discussed in Subsection \ref{sec:prelimcolouring} below), where uniformity is a crucial assumption, and the clause-length $p$ is the main parameter.
+So for the study of the max-var-degree, the uniformity restriction seems important.
+This is similar to investigations into (colour-)critical hypergraphs (discussed in Subsection \ref{sec:prelimcolouring} below), where uniformity is often a crucial assumption, and the hyperedge-length $p$ is the main parameter.
 For investigations into the case of uniform (general) clause-sets, where clauses share at most one variable, see \cite{PorschenSpeckenmeyerZhao2009LinearCNF,Scheder2010Linear}.
-The number of clauses in $F \in \Mpuni{p}$ has been studied in \cite{Lee2009MU3CNF}, showing that for $p=2$ holds $c(F) \le 4 n - 2$, while for $p \ge 3$ there are $F$ with $c(F) = \Omega(n(F)^p)$.
-Finally, the number of conflicts (clashes) in $F \in \Mpuni{p}$ is considered in \cite{Scheder2013Conflicts}, and for a review of the use of the Lov{\'{a}}sz Local Lemma in this context see \cite{GebauerMoserSchederWelzl2009LocalLemma}.
+The maximal number of clauses in $F \in \Punimusat{p}$ has been studied in \cite{Lee2009MU3CNF}, showing that for $p=2$ holds $c(F) \le 4 n - 2$, while for $p \ge 3$ there are $F$ with $c(F) = \Omega(n(F)^p)$.
+Finally, the number of conflicts (clashes) in $F \in \Punimusat{p}$ is considered in \cite{Scheder2013Conflicts}, and for a review of the use of the Lov{\'{a}}sz Local Lemma in this context see \cite{GebauerMoserSchederWelzl2009LocalLemma}.